Fangoling/Hey-Exercise/README.md

 As a student it is really hard to keep up a healthy fitness routine, especially being consistent.
 Without a reminder I often just stop doing my routine and don't have motivation to start again.

-To overcome this challenge, I need an iOS application that can help me keep track of my fitness routine.
-First of all the app should allow me to add new routines, specify the weekdays and store a description of the training routine.
-Second of all,it would be nice to able to add exercises and the according current personal best (repition, weight, etc.).
+To overcome this challenge, I need an iOS application that can help me keep track of my workouts.
+First of all the app should allow me to add new workouts, specify the weekdays and store a description of the workout.
+Second of all,it would be nice to able to add exercises and the according current performance metric (repition, weight, etc.).

-Additionally, I would like it if I could see get an overview over past personal bests to see my personal progress.
+Additionally, I would like it if I could see get an overview over past performances to see my personal progress.

 Moreover, the app should provide me with notification in a way of a motivational text to remind me of upcoming training sessions.
 This would help me keep a motivation and routine for my fitness journey.

 In summary, as a student who is trying to maintain a healthy and balanced life, I need an iOS app that helps me keep track of my fitness routine, remind me of workouts and give me insights into my past progress.
 With such an app, I would be able to make better decisions in maintaining a better routine, and ultimately achieve a healthier life.

 ## Requirements
+As a student, i need an application to track my workouts and exercises.

+- I want to be able to ...
-- ...add a new routine
+    - ...add new workouts
-- ...specify the date and time of the routine
-- ...store the description of the routine
+    - ...edit workouts
-- ...notify the user about upcoming routines
+    - ...notify the user about upcoming workouts
-- ...add a new exercises
+    - ...add new exercises
-- ...store the personal performance on the exercise
+    - ...store the performance metrics on the exercise
-- ...inspect the progress on the exercise
+    - ...display exercise progress in a graph
+    - ...generate workouts cosisting of stored exercises

 ## Analysis